agiac/rivo/README.md

 	Err error
 }
 ```

 A `Stream` is a read only channel of items.

 ```go
 type Stream[T any] <-chan Item[T]
 ```

-A `Pipeable` is a function that takes a context and a stream of a type and returns a stream of same or different type.
-It allows to easily compose data pipelines via pipe functions.
+A `Pipeable` is a function that takes a context and a stream of one type and returns a stream of the same or a different type.
+It allows for easy composition of data pipelines via pipe functions.

 ```go
 type Pipeable[T, U any] func(ctx context.Context, stream Stream[T]) Stream[U]